hemanth/philosophy/Who-am-I.md

-**If even one of the above is your reply, there will be a high change of rejection! **
+**If even one of the above is your reply, there will be a high chance of rejection! **